by David Pence

 The Sacred Heart gives a physical form to the greatest of all loves -- the love of Christ for the Father and the love of Christ for humanity through his particular loves for His mother and His apostolic brothers.
 The Church enters into this love through a very definite form: the Eucharistic Liturgy.
 All of the devotions of the Hearts, Fatima, and Divine Mercy have led to a deeper Eucharistic sensibility.
 Masculine brotherhood and male-female love also have defined physical forms within which they are expressed.
 The nation and marriage are these forms of covenant love.
 The Sacred Heart of Jesus and the Kingship of Our Lord are deeply entwined.
 All of humanity is being drawn into a kind of force-field defined by the Trinitarian template of ordered love.
 Public territorial boundaries of nations for men are foreshadowed by the territorial divisions of the diocesan Church.
 The paired love of man and woman in the unity of marriage is a sacrament of Christ and His Church.
 The wide encompassing waters of mercy that wash all of mankind come by way of a narrow wound in his side.
 The widest of loves are possible only if we conform to the limiting liberation of the fundamental resonating communal forms of ordered love.

 The devotions to the Sacred Heart deepen our sensibility of being one with humanity in the Body of Christ.
-In the soul, in the parish, and in the the celebration of the Mass, the acts of personal piety link us in our common humanity united in the Heart and Body of Christ.
+In the soul, in the parish, and in the the celebration of the Mass, the acts of personal piety link us in our common humanity united in the Heart and Body of Christ. (ed:2019 When we love in the same order that Christ loved we carry out the anthropological imperative of mimetic desire which Rene Girard discusses.
+We desire what Christ desires--He is a good man to mimic).
 The Eucharist sends us out to incorporate the rest of humanity into this deep bond which is our common ultimate destiny.
 On the way to that perfection of the Mystical Body, we form the other fundamental societies and love covenants that radiate out from the core love.
 They are shaped by a field effect from the electromagnetic bonds of Trinitarian and sacramental life.
-The outer bonds feed back by providing a culture for the present age that allows the culture of eternity to be expressed in worship.
+Civic and marital bonds feed back by providing a culture for the present age that allows the ecclesial culture of eternity to be expressed in worship.
 The loves we live out in the rhythms of daily, weekly, and yearly Catholic Eucharistic culture are stronger, more truthful, and more full of joy than the disintegrating self-absorption of the modern west and the hateful violence of the jihadists.
 From our simple parish cultures of prayer and praise let us build the Kingdom of God.
 Let our hearts burn with the love of the Father and the bond of brotherhood in the priesthood.
 Let our love for the interiority of the Virgin and the practical kindness of the Mother lead us to the spiritual and corporal works of mercy.
 Let our love of God be made manifest in the unified hearts of our marriages and domestic life.
 Let our love of God be manifest in our love of countrymen and reverence for our flag.
 Let our nation seek fraternity with the other nations reflecting the Heart of Christ for all mankind.
 Let our loves be His loves.
-Let us unite ourselves in the Heart of Christ to form one Body as we build the kingdom of God on earth as it is in heaven.
+He taught us His loves on the cross.
+Above all, He loved His Father and obeyed His Will unto death.
+He loved His Blessed Mother and His priestly brotherhood.
+He looked down from the Cross and bequeathed them to each other.
+He loved the poor and outcast of humanity at the periphery.
+He looked to His side and promised Paradise to the repentant thief.
+He loved his country, telling the women of Jerusalem to save their tears for the beloved city of his countrymen.
+He too had wept for the city to be leveled a few decades after the King of the Jews (as Pilate authoritatively inscribed) was lifted up.
+Let us unite ourselves in the loves of the Sacred Heart of Jesus as we build the Kingdom of God on earth as it is in heaven.